perfectusername/zeezerwatch/README.md

 # zeezerwatch
-Overwatch stats site that connects to Lootbox api and displays in sortable jquery table.
+Overwatch stats site that connects to Lootbox api and displays in sortable jQuery table.

 Resources: